The Kessels Museum

-The aim of the foundation is to manage and maintain the collection of the former Music Instrument Factories of Mathieu Kessels and Sons in Tilburg, recognised by the municipality of Tilburg.
+The Kessels Museum manages and maintains the collection recognised by the municipality of Tilburg of the former musical instrument factories of Mathieu Kessels and sons in Tilburg.
 This collection also includes the music books and print works of the printing/publishing company.
 The foundation also aims to open up and present the collection to a broader public.
-The foundation is classified as an Institution for General Benefit (ANBI nr 809072348) and is affiliated with the Museum Association.

 Policy

-Read the Annual Policy Plan 2023 (pdf) here
+Read the Annual Policy Plan 2023 here

 Activities